KILTprotocol/docs/docs/chain/collator.md

 #### Curl command

-Running a remote node, a Collator can use the following command to rotate the session key.
+A collator can use the following command to rotate the session key.

 ```bash
 curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "author_rotateKeys", "params":[]}' http://localhost:9933
 ```

 The answer should look like the JSON object below.
-The `result` key is the public key of your newly created session key.
+The `result` key is the HEX-encoded public part of the newly created session key.

 ```
 {"jsonrpc":"2.0","result":"0xb2dc33b1ff0c6f8b07f882236bb992e903452791ff5225b5eb4c2c1a40252d5d","id":1}